katilp/terraform-od-env/README.md

 ```
 gcloud config set project cms-opendata
 ```
-The provisioning of of the Kubernetes cluster and the disk is taken care in the `provision-gke-cluster` directory.
+The provisioning of of the Kubernetes cluster is taken care in the `provision-gke-cluster` directory.

 Initialise Terraform, check and apply the configurations.